 Some people look for a new religious path because their current one is just not the right fit anymore.
 Some leave because of a horrible problem (or more than one.)
 For a lot of people, there’s something in the middle: there may be some things you liked and some you didn’t.

-In your previous experiences with religion what things really moved you?
+What things really moved you?

 This may come from your own former practices, or it could come from things you did with friends, or even something you saw on TV or in a movie, or read about.
 Some people really enjoy community rituals, others are deeply moved by music or art or ritual theatre, others really want a connection with a deity or the people around them.